rbeeli/fastbin/README.md

 - No dynamic memory allocation
 - Documentation (docstrings) of data objects in JSON schema file
 - Support for enumeration types
-- Support for nested data objects
+- Support for nested structs
-- Support for arrays of fixed-size elements
+- Support for arrays of fixed-size primitives and structs
+- Support for arrays of variable-size structs

 ### Supported languages